youenchene/cto-stats/README.md

 Notes about scopes:
 - `--issues` scope handles issues, status timelines, and project moves; these power lead/cycle time, throughput, and stocks.
 - `--pr` scope is only about pull requests and change requests (reviews with CHANGES_REQUESTED) and powers the PR charts.
+- `--cloudspending` scope fetches and aggregates cloud costs from Azure and GCP APIs; powers the Cloud Spending Follow-Up dashboard.
-- If you omit both flags, both scopes are processed (backward compatible default).
+- If you omit all scope flags for issues/PR commands, both `--issues` and `--pr` are processed (backward compatible default).
+- The `--cloudspending` scope is independent and must be explicitly specified.

 ## How to run - developer mode